Senedaa/Big-Data-Processing-Analytics/Spark/README.md

-# README for PageRank Project on GCP
+# PageRank Project on GCP

 ## Description
 This project demonstrates the implementation of the PageRank algorithm using PySpark and Scala on Google Cloud Platform (GCP).
 The algorithm ranks web pages based on link structures, simulating the functionality of search engines.